Costa Rica–Nicaragua border

 The border between the reserves of Caño Negro in Costa Rica and Los Guatuzos in Nicaragua.

-The Costa Rica–Nicaragua border is the 309 km long international border, extending east–west, between the Caribbean Sea (E) and the Pacific Ocean (W) it separates the northern part of Costa Rica from the Southern part of Nicaragua.
+The Costa Rica–Nicaragua border is a 309 km long international border, extending east–west, between the Caribbean Sea in the east and the Pacific Ocean to the west, and it separates the northern part of Costa Rica from the southern part of Nicaragua.
 It passes near Lake Nicaragua.
 The southern bank of the River San Juan lies on the border for much of its length.

 The border separates, from east to west: